ucsb-cs16/w24/_staffers/zoey.md

 ---
-name: Gyuwan Kim
+name: Zeyu(Zoey) Wang
 role: Teaching Assistant
-pronouns: He/Him/His
+pronouns: she/her
-photo: gyuwan.png
+photo: zoey.png
 ---

-Hello, students!
-I am a third-year Ph.D. student in the CS department.
-My main research area is machine learning for natural language processing.
-I had industrial experience before starting my Ph.D. study.
-I started learning how to program when I was an elementary school student, and I am still learning. :)
+Hi, everyone!
+I am a first-year master's student in the CS department.
+My one-year work experience as a software development engineer has given me hands-on experience in developing and maintaining mobile applications.

-I am happy to take any questions or concerns you may have while taking this course, so feel free to contact me if you need any help.
-I will try my best to assist you together with the instructor and other TAs to learn as much as possible through the course.
+I'm here to help you with any questions or concerns you may have regarding your coursework or the industries related to computer science.
+If you need assistance or guidance, don't hesitate to contact me through Piazza or email.
+I'm looking forward to starting this incredible journey in coding with you all and supporting you along the way.